MIC-DKFZ/semantic_segmentation/config/Readme.md

    - **DC_CE**: Combination of Dice and Cross Entropy Loss
    - **TOPK**: TOPK loss
    - **TOPK_CE**: Combination of TOPK and Cross Entropy Loss
- - **lossweight**: For multiple losses it may be usefull to weight the losses differently.
+ - **lossweight**: In the case of multiple losses, it may be useful to weight the losses differently.
 Therefore pass a list of weights where the length correspond to the number of losses/model outputs.
 For two outputs this can be done in the following way: ``lossweight=[1, 0.4]`` to weight the primary loss by 1 while the second output is weighted less with 0.4.
 If not specified no weighting is done.